wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/build-more-flows/includes/12-flow-create-business-process-flow-branching.md

 Branches are automatically selected in real time, based on rules that are defined in the process definition.

-- If you have **Create** permissions on business process flows, you can use `If-Else` logic to create business process flow that have multiple branches.
+- If you have **Create** permissions on business process flows, you can use `If-Else` logic to create business process flows that have multiple branches.
 - The branching condition can be formed from multiple logical expressions that use a combination of `AND` or `OR` operators.

 For example, for the process of selling cars, you can set up a single business process flow that starts with a common qualification stage but then splits into separate branches, based on a rule:

 - One branch manages the case of a customer who prefers a new car or a pre-owned car.
 - Another branch manages the case of a customer whose budget is above or below $20,000.
-- A third branch might be for selling new cars or pre-owned cars.
+- A third branch might be for purchasing or declining a maintenance or service plan.

 The following diagram shows a business process flow that has branches.